The Alice: A Cocktail Experience is at KVML!

 Teaching Vonnegut Schedule & Registration

-KVML will host eight (8) two-hour Zoom workshops spread across the afternoon and evening on scheduled days in July.
+KVML will host eight (8) two-hour Zoom workshops spread across the afternoon and early evening on scheduled days in July and August.

 Workshops will be led by experts in their fields and Vonnegut scholars, and aim to enhance both public and educator knowledge on a variety of topics related to the works, interests and philosophy of Kurt Vonnegut.
 Workshops will also continue to help teachers build new, and enhance existing, educational curricula back at their home schools.